shihuang047/2bRAD-M/README.md

 12 - "Sequenced_Reads_Num/Theoretical_Tag_Num": The ratio of "Sequenced_Reads_Num" and "Theoretical_Tag_Num"， which further used for calculating "relative abundance" of this taxon within a sample via a normalization by the column-wise sum
 13 - "Sequenced_Reads_Num/Sequenced_Tag_Num": The ratio of "Sequenced_Reads_Num" and "Sequenced_Tag_Num"
 14 - "Sequenced_Tag_Num(depth>1)": Number of sequenced tags that have >1 sequencing coverage
-15 - "G_Score": the geometric mean of "Sequenced_Reads_Num" and "Sequenced_Tag_Num", which is use for controlling false positive discovery
+15 - "G_Score": the geometric mean of "Sequenced_Reads_Num" and "Sequenced_Tag_Num", which is used for controlling false positive discovery

 2bRAD-M also offer a standard format of the study-wise result.
 This pipeline can automatically merge the abundance profiling results from multiple samples, which is located at `$outdir/quantitative/Abundance_Stat.all.xls`.
 If you setup the negative-control samples for filtering potential contaminations in biological samples, you can find the filtered abundance profiles in the `$outdir/quantitative/Abundance_Stat.filtered.xls`.
 Otherwise, these two files should be identical.
 The standard study report format is also tab-delimited with one line per taxon.
 The fields of the output, from left-to-right, are as follows: